Elektryon-Dev/openmonero/README.md

-# Open Monero - a fully open sourced implementation of MyMonero backend
+# SolaceWeb - a fully open sourced implementation of MyMonero backend

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to demonstrate how to provide Monero related JSON REST service.
-For this purpose, a service called Open Monero was developed.
+For this purpose, a service called SolaceWeb was developed.

-Open Monero is an open source implementation of backend of https://mymonero.com/.
+SolaceWeb is an open source implementation of backend of https://mymonero.com/.
 The frontend, which includes HTML, CSS, JavaScript, was adapted from (and originally developed by) https://mymonero.com/.

-Open Monero's backend is open sourced, free to use, host and modify.
+SolaceWeb's backend is open sourced, free to use, host and modify.
 Additionally, some features were added/changed as compared to MyMonero.
 They include: